 The Proboscis Monkeys are so funny looking with their strange and big noses!
-They are also called “Long-nosed monkey”, and live on the South-East Asian island Borneo.
-Here the monkey also goes by the Malay name `Monyet Belanda` (“Dutch monkey”), or even Orang Belanda (“Dutchman”), as Indonesians remarked that the Dutch colonisers often had similarly large bellies and noses.
-Yeah, well, us European ds maybe look a bit similar nose wise. 🙂
+They are also called “Long-nosed monkeys”, and live on the South-East Asian island Borneo.
+Here the monkey also goes by the Malay name `Monyet Belanda` (“Dutch monkey”), or even Orang Belanda (“Dutchman”), as Indonesians remarked that the Dutch colonizers often had similarly large bellies and noses.
+Yeah, well, we European might look a bit similar nose-wise. 🙂

 The proboscis monkey is assessed as endangered in the IUCN Red List of Threatened Species (The International Union for the Conservation of Nature).
 Its total population has decreased by more than 50% in the past 36–40 years, due to ongoing habitat loss and hunting in some areas.

-These might have been the cutes animals in the Zoo!
+These might have been the cutest animals in the Zoo!
 Look at them, awwww!

-The Meerkat or Suricate, is a small mammal belonging to the mongoose family, and live wild in Africa (Botswana, Namibia, Angola and South Africa).
+The Meerkat or Suricate is a small mammal belonging to the mongoose family, and lives wild in Africa (Botswana, Namibia, Angola, and South Africa).
 They live in groups called a “mob”, “gang” or “clan”, which often contains about 20 meerkats, but some super-families have 50 or more members.
 So they are very social animals!

 They are famous for their strange standing pose on a hill or a rock.
 The reason for this pose is that some of them do guard watching for predators while the others search for food and play around.
 This guard duty is usually approximately an hour long.
 When a predator is spotted, the Meerkat performing as sentry gives a warning bark, and other members of the gang will run and hide in one of the many bolt holes they have spread across their territory.